brian-provenzano/awss3_datatransfer_container/README.md

 make run-envfile version=1.0 env=yourenvfilename sourcebucket=yoursourcebucketname destinationbucket=yourdestinationbucketnae threshold=500
 ```

-NOTE: Docker container is set to run attahed and auto remove itself on termination.
+NOTE: Docker container is set to run attached and auto remove itself on termination.
 However, you can change this in the Makefile.